hadronlabs-org/drop-docs/docs/about/droplets.md

 These are bonus Droplets and do not subtract from the referrals earnings.
 Users can track how many Droplets they’ve earned from their referrals on [droplets.drop.money](https://droplets.drop.money).

-To mitigate the potential for bot attacks and system gaming, users must login to Twitter/X and meet a few basic proof-of-personhood requirements to generate a Drop referral link.
+To mitigate the potential for bot attacks and system gaming, users must login to Twitter/X and meet a few basic proof-of-personhood requirements to generate a Drop referral link:

+1. They have at least 50 Twitter/X followers
+1. Their account was createed before NN Jun 2024

 Drop prevents receiving multiple referral links using a single Twitter/X account.